wasswaenockmale/git-sessions/README.md

 # Github Learning repository.

-This repo contains the first sessions assignments from for Ablestate Creactives Limited.
+This repo contains the first session assignments from for Ablestate Creactives Limited.
 And the sessions include.
 - Personal Network Development session.
 - SDLC session.
 - Git session.